-\textbf{Objective function.} Let $\bm{x}_0$ represent the generated images at the final timestep of the DDIM generation process.
-The goal of our method is to minimize a loss function $\mathcal{L}_{\text{toxic}}(\bm{x}_0)$ which quantifies the degree of inappropriateness of the generated image.
+\textbf{Objective function.} Let $\mathbf{x}_0$ represent the generated images at the final timestep of the DDIM generation process.
+The goal of our method is to minimize a loss function $\mathcal{L}_{\text{toxic}}(\mathbf{x}_0)$ which quantifies the degree of inappropriateness of the generated image.
 Generally, this loss function can be chosen by the user to adapt to specific safety requirements of the application.
-We will discuss one formulation of the toxicity loss function based on a pre-trained image classifier in Section \ref{sec:exp}.
+We discuss one formulation of the toxicity loss function based on a pre-trained image classifier in Section \ref{sec:exp}.
 In addition to optimizing the toxicity objective, we also need to ensure that optimization does not compromise the model's generative capabilities.
-Specifically, as the noise trajectory $\{\bm{x}_T, \bm{z}_T, \dots, \bm{z}_1 \}$ is initially sampled from standard Gaussian prior distributions, the optimization must constrain the modified noise trajectory to retain Gaussian-like behavior.
-To achieve this, we introduce an additional regularization term, $\mathcal{L}_{\text{reg}}(\bm{x}_T, \bm{z}_1, \dots, \bm{z}_T)$, into the overall objective to regularize the noise trajectory.
-As proposed in \cite{tang2024tuning}, one feasible form of regularization leverages concentration inequalities from high-dimensional statistics theory \cite{wainwright2019high}.
-We adopt this approach for regularization and add the implementation details in Supplementary Materials Sec. \ref{subsec:supp_regularization}.
-We also refer readers to \cite{tang2024tuning} for more detailed explanations on the regularizer.
+Specifically, as the noise trajectory $\mathbf{\tau}=\{\mathbf{x}_T, \mathbf{z}_T, \dots, \mathbf{z}_1 \}$ is initially sampled from standard Gaussian prior distributions, the optimization must constrain the modified noise trajectory to retain Gaussian-like behavior.
+Thus, an additional regularization term, $\mathcal{L}_{\text{reg}}(\tau)$, is needed to regularize the noise trajectory.
+One feasible form of regularization leverages concentration inequalities from high-dimensional statistics theory \citep{wainwright2019high}.
+We adopt this approach for regularization and defer details to Appendix \ref{subsec:supp_regularization}.

 The optimization problem is thus formulated as